masak/strangelyconsistent-blog-posts/boxes-and-pebbles.markdown

     sub pad(@list, $size) { [@list, 0 xx ($size - @list.elems)] }
     sub all-answers($n) { (.reverse.&double.&pad($n) for partitions($n - 1)) }

-Note by the way that these solutions are "symmetry broken".
-For each solution, the order of the boxes is immaterial to the problem, so all permutations of boxes are also viable solutions.
+Note by the way that these answers are "symmetry broken".
+For each solution, the order of the boxes is immaterial to the problem, so all permutations of boxes are also viable answers.
 So picking a canonical order and sticking with it makes the output a lot smaller without missing anything essential.

-Finally, we print the solutions.
+Finally, we print the answers.
 Sorting is not necessary, just esthetic.

     sub array-cmp(@xs, @ys) { [||] @xs Z<=> @ys }

     for 1..* -> $n {
         my @answers = all-answers($n).sort(&array-cmp);
-        say "{@answers.elems} solutions of size $n:";
+        say "{@answers.elems} answers of size $n:";
         say "  ", .&conf for @answers;
     }

 This is how they look.
 These are just the first seven iterations; it goes on for a while.

-    1 solutions of size 1:
+    1 answers of size 1:
       [0]
-    1 solutions of size 2:
+    1 answers of size 2:
       [2 0]
-    2 solutions of size 3:
+    2 answers of size 3:
       [2 2 0]
       [4 0 0]
-    3 solutions of size 4:
+    3 answers of size 4:
       [2 2 2 0]
       [4 2 0 0]
       [6 0 0 0]
-    5 solutions of size 5:
+    5 answers of size 5:
       [2 2 2 2 0]
       [4 2 2 0 0]
       [4 4 0 0 0]
       [6 2 0 0 0]
       [8 0 0 0 0]
-    7 solutions of size 6:
+    7 answers of size 6:
       [2 2 2 2 2 0]
       [4 2 2 2 0 0]
       [4 4 2 0 0 0]